heysokam/osdf-old/doc/patchnotes.md

 # History
 ## 0.2.0
 2022.07.20
+chg : bg_pmove restructure.
+Moved all custom code to phy/ subfolder

+2022.07.20
 new : Initial work on Strafehud porting.
 Not connected, but doesn't break compiling chg : (VJK) Changed jumpvel from 225 to default vq3 (270), to allow easier clearing of defrag maps fix : (Q1) "Stepdown" bug is fixed (wasn't stepdown, it was q1 downramp behavior happening on incorrect dotproduct) fix : (Q1) W/S movement working properly in q1 physics
+fix : (Q1) Crouch works again in q1 physics
-fix : (Q1) Surf ramps no longer stick you to the ramp on exit fix : (Q1) Crouch works again in q1 physics
+fix : (Q1) Surf ramps no longer stick you to the ramp on exit ... : (code) VectorReflectOS.
+Sets backoff = 0 when facing away from the surface new : (Q1) Variable Jump Heights.
+Activated with +speed.
+... :      Flatground = x0.5 jumpvel
+... :      Downramps behave like q1 (additive, based on your current Zvel)

 2022.07.18
 chg : CPM Item Pickup: Above size increased from 36u (32u doesn't trigger) to 66 (62u doesn't trigger)